Drawing Pandas: A Benchmark for LLMs in Generating Plotting Code

 \subsection{Evaluation Metrics}

 Using the provided model, our benchmark generates the plotting code according to the given task.
 This code is then executed within a Jupyter Notebook environment, which is subsequently parsed to obtain the plot image.
+We chose Jupyter as a universal environment that enables seamless switching between plotting libraries and easy parsing of plot images.
 Each plotting code is executed in an individual notebook cell.
 We track the ratio of \textit{incorrect code}, defined as cells that did not result in a plot.
 When the notebook cells return both plots and errors, we ignore the errors.
 The scoring is performed by the multimodal GPT-4o Judge model in two ways:

 \textbf{Visual scoring}.
-The Judge model is asked to compare the generated and the ground truth plots on 0--100 scale, focusing on the main idea of the plots while ignoring styling details.
+The Judge model is asked to compare the generated and the ground truth plots on 0--100 scale, focusing on the main idea of the plots.

 \textbf{Task-based scoring}.
 The Judge model is asked to score the adherence of the resulting plot to the task description.